chriswinch/coffeebot/README.md

 * Possibly make the bot a /slash command
 * Allow user to enter shop name / location for the coffee run
 * Allow user to update order after they have already added an order
+* Add 'restart' command to restart an order
 * Testing with multiple users ( only tested in slack channel with 1 user at the moment )

 ### Credits
 Built using botkit ( https://github.com/howdyai/botkit )

+### Updates

+* 02/09/2016 - Added functionality to prevent a new order being started when an order already exists.